jwl-7/c0de_gr1nd/python_explanations/is_string_palindromic_punctuation.md

 # Test Palindromicity
-For the purpose of this problem, define a palindromic string to be a string which when all the nonalphanumeric are removed it reads the same front to back ignoring case.

-Implement a function which takes as input a string _s_ and returns true if _s_ is a palindromic string.
+Given a string _s_, return whether or not the string is a palindrome.
+Ignore case and nonalphanumeric characters.

 ## Examples
 ```